 Salazar initially was arrested on three counts of first-degree sexual abuse and three counts of first-degree sodomy.
 He agreed to, then opted out of, a previous plea agreement with the district attorney's office, Orr said.

 Salazar was facing six counts of first-degree sodomy charges when his jury trial began Monday afternoon.
-If found guilty, Salazar would have had to serve a 25-year sentence under Jessica's Law provisions which relates to the severity of the offenses and the victim's age, Orr said.
+If found guilty, Salazar would have had to serve a 25-year sentence under Jessica's Law provisions which relates to the severity of the felony sex abuse offenses charged and the victim's age, Orr said.

-Correction: The plea Salazar entered has been updated throughout this story.
+Correction: Salazar's plea has been corrected throughout this story.